 - The cost of living under the new circumstances and how the moving parent expects their finances to work out

-- Whether or not the moving parent has the means to carry out the plan (i.e. pay for the move, pay for new accommodations, find a job in the new area, etc)
+- Whether or not the moving parent has the means to carry out the plan (i.e. pay for the move and new accommodations, find a job in the new area, etc)

 - Whether there is employment available in the new location (having an open offer of employment would be preferable over promising to search for work).

-Again, these factors are also not meant to be exhaustive, but would be helpful for any parent seeking to move with their children.
+Again, these factors not meant to be exhaustive, but would be helpful guidelines for any parent seeking to move with their children.

 I personally think that courts should be more flexible with respect to the primary parent’s need to relocate.
 The primary parent (the one who has day-to-day care of the children) will see circumstances change in their life and will need to move on.
 They usually have more “skin in the game” so to speak and I feel that it is unfair for parents to be unnecessarily constrained by the convenience of the access parent.